langevin-usgs/modflow-training-princeton2024/README.md

 ![alt](images/header.png)

 # MODFLOW 6 and FloPy: Take Your Modeling Skills to the Next Level
-Training materials for the MODFLOW 6 and FloPy workshop offered at the 2024 Modflow and More Conference at Princeton University
+Training materials for the MODFLOW 6 and FloPy workshop offered at the [2024 Modflow and More Conference](https://igwmc.princeton.edu/modflow/) at Princeton University

-## Location
+## Location and Dates
-Princeton Univeristy, building and class room to be determined May 31 - June 1, 2024
+* Princeton Univeristy, building and class room to be determined
+* May 31 - June 1, 2024

 ## Course Description